noiseprotocol/noise_spec/noise.md

 A `HandshakeState` responds to the following methods:

  * **`Initialize(handshake_pattern, initiator, prologue, new_s, new_e, new_rs,
-   new_re)`**: Takes a valid handshake pattern (see Section 7), and an `initiator` boolean specifying this party's role as either initiator or responder.
-Takes a `prologue` byte sequence which may be zero-length, or which may contain context information that both parties want to confirm is identical, such as protocol or version negotiation messages sent previously.
+   new_re)`**: Takes a valid handshake pattern (see Section 8), and an `initiator` boolean specifying this party's role as either initiator or responder.
+Takes a `prologue` byte sequence which may be zero-length, or which may contain context information that both parties want to confirm is identical (see Section 6).
 Takes a set of DH keypairs and public keys for initializing local variables, any of which may be empty.

-   * Derives a `handshake_name` byte sequence by combining the names for the handshake pattern and crypto functions, as specified in Section 10.
+   * Derives a `handshake_name` byte sequence by combining the names for the handshake pattern and crypto functions, as specified in Section 11.
 Calls `InitializeSymmetric(handshake_name)`.

    * Calls `MixHash(prologue)`.